mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

 Author of numerous smaller packages and tools (https://www.npmjs.com/~mmomtchev)

+Expert C/C++ and JS/TS engineer with Linux, macOS and Windows experience

 # Existing Software

 Currently ZOO-Project supports JS services through the embedded version of the SpiderMonkey engine.
 It is linked as a shared library and every invocation of a service results in a separate instance of the SpiderMonkey engine.